-Bilbao, in northern Spain, is the largest and most prominent city in the Basque Country region.
-Founded in the 14th century, Bilbao is a fascinating and beautiful historical city, blending historic architecture with modern hospitality.
+Bilbao, Botxo by locals, in northern Spain, is the largest city in the province of Biscay and in the Basque Country.
+Founded in the 14th-century, Bilbao is a fascinating and beautiful historical city, blending historic architecture with modern hospitality.

-If you want to appreciate the city’s history and culture, you should definitely stay in the old town of Casco Viejo.
+If you are looking for the best place to stay in Bilbao for the city’s history and culture, you should definitely stay in the old town of Casco Viejo.
 This is a stunning neighborhood, filled with beautiful architecture, lush parks, and an array of restaurants, bars, and shops.

 |💖 Best Area:||Casco Viejo (Old Town)|